REKYAR/big-data-analitics/nifi/README.md

 ## Secrets

-The following environment variables need to be set up:
+The following environment variables need to be set up in the `./secrets.env` file:
-- `ALPACA_API_KEY`
 - `FREECURRENCY_API_KEY`

 ## Input data